PokoNut/ENGL393H/docs/operating_systems.md

 ### Transparency

 Nowadays, proprietary software often uses its status as closed-source as an opportunity to take advantage of the user.
-Because their code is innaccessible, there is no way to deterine if software collects and distributes user data to third parties.
-Since open source software is pubically available, it is easy to determine if user data is being abused unnecessarily.
+Because their code is inaccessible, there is no way to determine if software collects and distributes user data to third parties.
+Since open source software is publically available, it is easy to determine if user data is being abused unnecessarily.